AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-look-and-feel-updates.md

 The functionality of the Workfront for Jira integration has not changed.

-For more information on the Workfront for Jira integration, see file:///C:/Flare/WFDocumentation/Content/Workfront integrations and apps/Use Workfront with Jira/_workfront-for-jira.htm.
+For more information on the Workfront for Jira integration, see [Adobe Workfront for Jira](/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/workfront-for-jira.md).

 ## Smart user selection when updating user fields